OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed/csharp/README.md

-﻿# EchoBot
+﻿# Notify Feed App

-Bot Framework v4 echo bot sample.
+Bot Framework v4 Activity Feed sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This sample has been created using [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview?view=graph-rest-beta), it shows how trigger a Activity feed notification from your Tab, it triggers the feed notification for User, Chat and Team scope and send back to conversation.

 ## Prerequisites